abdrzqsalihu/abdrzqsalihu/README.md

 - 💬 Ask me about anything.
 - 📫 How to reach me: Send a mail to abdrzq.salihu@gmail.com.
 - 😄 Pronouns: He/him.
-- ⚡ Fun fact: I share Tech content on Twitter & Linkedin.
+- ⚡ Fun fact: I share Tech content on Instagram, Twitter & Linkedin.